 The Manager's Everyday Toolbox would not exist were it not for the suggestion of an anonymous colleague in Africa.
 At the end of distance learning workshop with colleagues in several country offices, I asked what would keep the content alive for them once the workshop series ended.
-A voice echoed back through the ether, "Why don't you organize the tools you shared into a toolbox."
+A voice echoed back through the ether, "Why don't you organize the tools you shared into a toolbox?"

-Now, several editions and ten years later, my passion for this project has not waned.
+Now, eight editions and twelve years later, my passion for this project has not waned.
 I believe this is in part due to my experience with the difference good managers can make in the success of their enterprises and in the lives of their employees.
 And, conversely, the harmful consequences of managers ill-suited to their roles and disinterested in developing greater depth and expertise in this vital role.

 Over the years I've received encouragement and support from colleagues, friends, and family.
-My colleagues at the University of Washington Tacoma, especially Deanna Blanchfield and Trish Fiacchi have provided tremendous insight in their critical review of previous editions.
-Likewise, Bryan Verity, HR Director of the University of Washington's International Training & Education Center for Health (I-TECH) and Kathleen Iverson, HR consultant extraordinaire.
-Alissa Dunloy, former HR Manager of I-TECH, made substantial contributions to Chapter 4-Effective Hiring.
-Particular thanks to my wife, Gretchen, for tolerating my obsession, for proofreading the entire Toolbox, and for providing invaluable editorial insights with each passing edition.
+Deanna Blanchfield of Seattle's Archbright consulting and Trish Fiacchi, HR Director at the University of Washington Tacoma, provided tremendous insight in their critical review of this and previous editions.
+Likewise, a hearty thank-you Bryan Verity, HR Director of the University of Washington's International Training & Education Center for Health (I-TECH) and Kathleen Iverson, HR consultant extraordinaire.
+Alissa Boettger, former HR Manager of I-TECH, made substantial contributions to Chapter 4-Effective Hiring.
+A grateful shout-out to Christina Chang of Christina Chang Equity Consulting, LLC for her patience and critical insights on managing inclusively.

+I'm indebted to my wife, Gretchen, for tolerating my obsession, for proofreading the entire Toolbox, and for providing invaluable editorial insights with each passing edition.

-Lastly, a special thank you to those authors who so generously gave me permission to use their materials: Halley Bock, Sharon Jordan-Evans, Charles Feltman, Lynn Gaertner-Johnston, Beverly Kaye, Margo Murray, Harlan Patterson, Jevon Powell, Peter Scontrino, and Val Williams.
+Lastly, a special thank you to those authors who so generously gave me permission to use their materials: Halley Bock, Paul Everett, Charles Feltman, Lynn Gaertner-Johnston, Sharon Jordan-Evans, Beverly Kaye, Margo Murray, Harlan Patterson, Jevon Powell, Peter Scontrino, and Val Williams.
 Your wisdom has enriched the Toolbox immeasurably.